|Nutritional Guidelines (per serving)|

 - 1 Tbsp cornstarch, dissolved in 3-4 Tbsps water

 - 1 lb mixed fresh fish fillets, such as hake, cod, haddock or salmon, cut into coarse chunks

-- fresh shrimp, peeled, deveined and cut crosswise into ½-inch pieces
+- ¼ lb fresh shrimp (peeled, deveined and cut crosswise into ½-inch pieces)

 - Lemon wedges to garnish

-- Remove mussels with slotted spoon and when cool, remove from shells, coarsely chop and set aside.
+Remove mussels with a slotted spoon and when cool, remove from shells, coarsely chop and set aside.